apathetic-tools/zipbundler/ROADMAP.md

 The following CLI arguments are defined in `cli.py` but not yet used in command handlers:

 #### Build Flags
+- align our implementation of `--include` and config file include with serger's
+- align our implementation of `--exclude` and config file exclude with serger's
 - **`--add-include`** / `add_include`: Additional include paths (relative to cwd).
 Format: path or path:dest.
 Extends config includes.
 - **`--add-exclude`** / `add_exclude`: Additional exclude patterns (relative to cwd).
 Extends config excludes.
 - **`--input`** / `--in` / `input`: Override the name of the input file or directory.
 Start from an existing build (usually optional).